mike-live/llamba/README.md

-# llamba &mdash; a bridge between a BioAge predictor and explainer
+# llamba &mdash; a bridge between a BioAge estimator and explainer

 ## What is it?
-**llamba** is a Python package that acts as a connector between a model that predicts a person's biological age and a chat model that explains the results.
+**llamba** is a Python package that acts as a connector between a model that estimates a person's biological age and a chat model that explains the results.
 It is developed in order to provide more clarity to users of various BioAge predictors.

 ```mermaid
 sequenceDiagram